scality/metalk8s/docs/installation/bootstrap.rst

      storage volumes for both Prometheus and Alertmanager have been successfully provisioned.

-- If you encouter an error during installation or have issues validating a fresh MetalK8s installation, refer to the :ref:`Troubleshooting guide <Troubleshooting Installation Guide>`.
+- If you encounter an error during installation or have issues validating a fresh MetalK8s installation, refer to the :ref:`Troubleshooting section <Troubleshooting Installation Section>`.